CrystalVortex/Willow/README.md

 # Willow

 Willow
-Willow is a Python build system that can be used to create, compile, delete, and add dependencies to projects.
+Willow is a Python build system that can be used to create, compile, delete, scan projects, and add dependencies to projects.
 It is a command-line tool that can be used to automate various tasks related to building and managing software projects.

 # Usage
 To use Willow, you can run the script with various command-line arguments: